Diminished Value Claims: Getting Paid for Your Car's Lost Resale Value

 State-by-State Snapshot

-Claim Type Most States Georgia North Carolina Nebraska
+Claim Type Most States Georgia North Carolina Tennessee Florida

-Third-Party Claim ✅ Allowed ✅ Allowed ✅ Allowed ❌ Banned
+Third-Party Claim ✅ Allowed ✅ Allowed ✅ Allowed ✅ Allowed ✅ Allowed (2-yr limit)

-First-Party Claim ❌ Usually restricted ✅ Required ✅ Statutory ❌ Banned
+First-Party Claim ❌ Usually restricted ✅ Required (4 yrs) ✅ Statutory ✅ Via UM/UIM ❌ Not required

 Pincher's Pro Tip

 Statute of limitations matter.
-Louisiana gives you just 1 year to file a diminished value claim, while most states allow 2–4 years, and some up to 6 years.
-Always confirm your state's deadline and file as soon as possible after the accident.
+Louisiana gives you just 1 year to file a diminished value claim, Florida allows 2 years (reduced from 4 years as of 2023), Georgia allows 4 years, Rhode Island allows up to 10 years, while many other states (California, New York, Texas) fall in the 2–3 year range.
+Always confirm your state's deadline and file as soon as possible after the accident — missing the deadline forfeits your rights entirely.

 Compare Car Insurance Rates in Ohio